 It’s incredibly important.
 If you don’t deal with the stuff that led you to want to escape into substance abuse, then you will undoubtedly continue to have a strong desire to run away from those feelings.

-Our country is currently under a lot of stress right now – from the coronavirus pandemic, to the unforeseen economic crisis that has come with it.
-How does all this affect addiction rates – firstly, in general, secondly, here in Arizona, and, lasty, at a local level?
+Our country is currently under a lot of stress right now – from the coronavirus pandemic to the unforeseen economic crisis that has come with it.
+How does all this affect addiction rates – firstly, in general, secondly, here in Arizona, and, lastly, at a local level?

 Alcohol sales have skyrocketed during COVID-19.
 I believe the relaxed alcohol laws will have a significant negative impact.
 Being that Arizona already has a large “recovery community,” I would imagine that many people unable to cope have returned to their old habits of using drugs and alcohol to escape during these hard times, and are now in need of return to addiction treatment.
 I would certainly say exactly the same thing for Phoenix, in particular.

 Not only have those in addiction recovery (especially if they are only a short way into that journey) been working hard, and possibly struggling, with their own health issues, the arrival of the coronavirus into Arizonan neighborhoods has presented an additional dimension to their recovery process.

 State officials say that Arizona is now averaging about 1,800 positive COVID-19 cases a day, with 36% of all of the cases reported in just the last week.
 Dr. Rebecca Sunenshine, Arizona Department of Health Services, commented, “Previously, we were seeing 200 cases per day, so that is a dramatic increase that is sustaining itself.”